- Our People

 Laura Freeman has practiced management-side employment law throughout her career.
 Laura is a skilled and experienced litigator who regularly defends employers against allegations of employment discrimination, harassment, breach of contract, FMLA and wage and hour violations, wrongful discharge claims and employment-related torts.

-Katya M. Lancero joined BurnsBarton in 2014.
-Her practice entails all aspects of employment litigation.
-During law school, Katya competed in oral arguments at the National Native American Moot Court Competition of 2014 and served as a Third-Year Writer on the Arizona Law Review.
+Katya M. Lancero’s practice entails all aspects of employment litigation.
+During law school, Katya competed in a national moot court competition and served on the Arizona Law Review.